Library > Customer Lifetime Value (CLV)

 Well, understanding CLV helps you make smarter, more strategic decisions.
 Here’s why:

-1. Prioritization of Resources: Not all customers are created equal.
+Not all customers are created equal.
 Some are worth more to your business in the long run than others.
 By knowing the CLV, you can prioritize resources toward acquiring and retaining the most valuable customers, ensuring a better return on your marketing investments.
+This is where metrics incentivise at different levels—by understanding the financial potential of each customer, you can align your marketing strategies to focus on high-value accounts.

-2. Optimized Marketing Strategies: When you know how much a customer is likely to spend over their lifetime, you can tailor your marketing strategies accordingly.
+When you know how much a customer is likely to spend over their lifetime, you can tailor your marketing strategies accordingly.
 For instance, if a customer has a high CLV, you might invest more in personalized marketing campaigns to nurture that relationship.
+By tracking this over time with data-driven milestones, you ensure that your marketing efforts are scalable and focused on long-term revenue growth.

-3. Better Customer Retention: CLV isn’t just about acquiring new customers; it’s also about keeping the ones you have.
+CLV isn’t just about acquiring new customers; it’s also about keeping the ones you have.
 Understanding what makes a high-value customer can help you develop retention strategies that keep them coming back for more.
+In the context of experience metrics, tracking CLV alongside customer satisfaction and engagement scores can give you a clearer picture of how to nurture those relationships.

 Alright, let’s get to the nitty-gritty: calculating CLV.